MediaComem/nh3-mag-supplang-plugin/README.md

 > Activating the plugin will register the new `supplang_lang` taxonomy and create the defaults value, one for each out-of-the-box registered languages (see [Usage](#usage)).

+# Updates

-## Update
+## Manual update

-To update the plugin, you'll need to download the new [release][2], uncompress it somwhere, and replace all the files in your `wp-content/plugins/supplang` folder by the one contained in the compressed downloaded file.
+To manually update the plugin, you'll need to download the new [release][2], uncompress it somwhere, and replace all the files in your `wp-content/plugins/supplang` folder by the one contained in the compressed downloaded file.

+## Automatic update

+To automatically push the new updates on the server, configure a webhook on the `push` events.
+Then, on your server, detect changes on the `master` branch and execute a script that moves the required files in the `wp-content/wp-plugins/supplang` folder.

+> You'll find a list of the required files blobs in the `.release.conf` file.

 # Settings

-This plugin comes with one setting, which is a list of languages that can be made available to the user, for them to select as their front-end UI.
+This plugin comes with one setting, which is a list of languages that can be made available to the end-user, for them to select as their front-end UI.

 The setting is located under the **Settings > Site Languages** menu from the admin panel.

 Simply toggle a language checkbox to render this language either available (when checked) or unavailable (when unchecked) to you users.

 > **Checking a langauge does not magically render your site translated in this language!** You **still need** to have a translation file available in your theme.
+We suggest using the Loco Translate plugin to manage your theme translation, if it does not natively provide one.

 # Usage